fleek-platform/website/src/content/docs/Fleek_Functions/Edge SGX/index.md

 # Fleek Edge SGX

+Fleek's Edge SGX service is a decentralized, edge-optimized tool that provides secure compute capabilities using Intel's SGX Trusted Execution Environments (TEEs).
+It allows developers to seamlessly integrate private, encrypted data processing into their applications without worrying about hardware or complex infrastructure management.

 :::warn
 The Fleek Edge SGX service is still in alpha and not recommended for production use.
 Currently, only Rust-based WASM modules are officially supported through the [sgxkit](https://github.com/fleek-network/lightning/tree/main/lib/sgxkit) runtime library; custom bindings are required to support additional languages.

 You can only access Fleek Edge SGX via the Fleek CLI.
 :::

-## What is Fleek Edge SGX?

-Fleek's Edge SGX service is a decentralized, edge-optimized tool that provides secure compute capabilities using Intel's SGX Trusted Execution Environments (TEEs).
-It allows developers to seamlessly integrate private, encrypted data processing into their applications without worrying about hardware or complex infrastructure management.

 ## Why Fleek Edge SGX?